Coderunner Overview

 Related

-- Shell integration — alternative app delivery model
+- Shell integration — federated UI delivery (separate from Coderunner deploy)